-- 1. Submit the Provider Dispute Resolution Request Form (Exhibit B) or a written summary of your dispute including supporting documentation.
-This serves as your first level of appeal/reconsideration. - 2.
-We will acknowledge receipt of all participating provider disputes in different ways: - a) Electronic disputes received from participating providers will be acknowledged by us within 2) working days of the date we receive it - b) Paper disputes received from participating providers will be acknowledged by us within fifteen 15 working days of the date we receive it - 3.
-Provider disputes that do not include all required information will be returned to the submitter for completion within 45 working days from the date of receipt - 4.
-An amended dispute which includes the missing information may be submitted to us within 30 working days of receipt of the request for additional information - 5.
-Amended disputes not received within thirty 30 working days will be closed and acknowledged within 45 working days from the date the request for additional information was due - 6.
-A written determination explaining the reasons for its determination will be issued within 45 working days from the date of receipt of the dispute or receipt of the requested information (amended dispute). - 7.
-Providers may appeal a second level decision of the Provider Dispute Resolution Process directly to the health plan.
-Providers have 60 calendar days to file for a claim appeal from the date of the provider remittance advice/reconsideration decision.
+- The provider submits our Provider Dispute Resolution Request Form (Exhibit B) or a written summary of their dispute including supporting documentation.
+This serves as the first level of appeal by the provider. - 2.
+We will acknowledge receipt of all participating provider disputes as follows: - a) Electronic disputes received from participating providers will be acknowledged by us within two working days of the date we received it - b) Paper disputes received from participating providers will be acknowledged by us within 15 working days of the date we received it. - 3.
+Provider disputes that do not include all required information will be returned to the submitter for completion within 45 working days from the date of receipt - An amended dispute which includes the missing information may be submitted to us within 30 working days of receipt of the request for additional information - 5.
+Amended disputes not received within 30 working days will be closed and acknowledged within 4) working days from the date the request for additional information was due - 6.
+We will issue a written determination explaining the reasons for its determination within 45 working days from the date of receipt of the dispute or receipt of the requested information (amended dispute) - 7.
+You may appeal a second level decision of the Provider Dispute Resolution Process directly to the health plan